HackerExperience/HEpigram/README.md

 - MyDoc2
 - MyDoc3

-Then, you create a umbrella repository, called `Documents`, to point to each document.
+Then, you create an umbrella repository, called `Documents`, to point to each document.
 Something like:

     DOCS
     |-- MyDocs1 -> MyDocs1.git